The Branson School

 The Branson School (also known as Branson, Branson School, or KBS) is a co-educational college-preparatory high school for students in grades 9–12.
-The school has 320 students, and is located in Ross, California, 11 mi north of San Francisco.
+The school has 420 students, and is located in Ross, California, 11 mi north of San Francisco.

 History

 In 1916, a group of 15 families in Marin County, California, pooled resources to start a local private school.
 The Little Gray School was finished in 1917.
 It began as a coeducational primary school, for students in grades 1–4.
 In 1918 it added intermediate and upper levels, both of which were limited to girls, and was renamed the San Rafael School for Girls.

 In April 1920, the school's trustees appointed two co-headmistresses, Katharine Fleming Branson and her sister Laura Elizabeth Branson.
 The elder of the two sisters, Katharine Fleming Branson, was Associate Director of Studies at the Beard School in Orange, New Jersey.
 Laura Elizabeth Branson was a teacher of mathematics and science at The Shipley School in Bryn Mawr, Pennsylvania, and had formerly served as head of the Department of Mathematics at Rosemary Hall in Greenwich, Connecticut.
 Both sisters were cum laude graduates of Bryn Mawr College.

-One former student has alleged that the school condoned teacher and student relationships.
+A former student has alleged that the school condoned teacher and student relationships.
 There was also a law firm report that illustrated the permissive culture of the school.
-The school initially seemed to take the investigation seriously, however there's no comment about it on this page.
-The actual report that named sex offenders sparked an investigation at University High School where the coach Randy Taylor was employed after Branson.
+The school initially seemed to take the investigation seriously.
+The actual report that named four sex offenders sparked an investigation at University High School where the coach Randy Taylor was employed after Branson.